What Is PropTech?

 Returning to work after the COVID-19 pandemic means less space occupied.
-By digitizing the process, proptech can assist organizations in optimizing their limited space.
-This can be accomplished through the use of a digital access management system, which allows employees to allocate and book rooms in advance to ensure their spot.
+By digitising the process, proptech can assist organisations in optimising their limited space.
+With the use of a digital access management system, employees can allocate and book rooms in advance to secure their spot.
 Furthermore, a system like this can show which spaces are still available for use, allowing facilities to make the best use of them.

 6. Cost Efficiency